 Underwriting Supply Bonds

 In most cases, supply bonds are very easy to obtain as surety bond companies view them as less risky than other types of contract surety bonds.
 This is the case for most standard materials and equipment that are easily obtainable.
 The thinking is that if the surety bond company must find another supplier of a common item, they could do so at a reasonably similar price.
 There are exceptions, however.
 Unique items with limited manufacturers or distributors present more challenges.
 For most contractors however, the surety bond company will want to review the following underwriting items:

 • The contract including the price and items to be supplied

 • A personal financial statement on any owner with 15% or more of the stock

 • A bank line of credit if one is available

 In many cases, small supply contracts under $500,000 can be bonded with only a credit application.

 What is the Cost of a Supply Bond?

-Like most contract bonds, the cost of a supply bond will vary based on the strength of the supplier, the contract and the material or equipment being supplied.
-However, in general, supply bonds are significantly cheaper than performance and payment bonds.
+Like most contract surety bonds, the cost of a supply bond will vary based on the financial strength of the supplier, the contract and the material or equipment being supplied.
+However, in general, supply bonds are significantly cheaper than performance bonds and payment bonds.
 In many cases this cost is 0.5% or less but can go up to 3% for extremely unique items or those with credit challenges.
-MG Surety Bonds has access to the major bonds markets to get you the best rate for your circumstances.
+MG Surety Bonds has access to the major surety bonds markets to get you the best rate for your circumstances.